Hamstring Injury Time To Heal

 A hamstring strain, or "pulled hamstring," occurs when one or more of these muscles are overstretched or torn.
 This typically happens during sudden bursts of speed, like sprinting, or when the muscle is forced beyond its normal range of motion.
 The severity of a hamstring injury is graded based on the amount of muscle fiber damage:

 The hamstring injury time to heal varies significantly depending on the grade of the strain.
-However, other factors also play a crucial role, including age, overall health, previous injuries, and adherence to a rehabilitation program.
+On the flip side, other factors also play a crucial role, including age, overall health, previous injuries, and adherence to a rehabilitation program.

 Comprehensive Overview of Hamstring Healing